-“Where does the money go?” is a question we unfortunately hear all too often when discussing budgeting and cash flow.
+“Where does the money go?” is a question we, unfortunately, hear all too often when discussing budgeting and cash flow.
 Often the only thing simple about a family’s cash flow is that it is simply confusing.
-As we wrap up our Cash Flow discussions in the Ballast Atheneum, today we’ll lay out how we help simplify complicated family finances into one key number.
+Let’s look at how we help simplify complicated family finances into one key number.

 Often times we see clients paying bills out of multiple checking or savings accounts, using several credit and/or debit cards for living expenses, or with a job that has an uneven income.
 We also see couples where one spouse’s income is deposited into one account, and the other spouse’s into a different account, and then bills are paid from both.

 Any of these types of situations can lead to a hodgepodge of ins and outs in terms of cash flows, making the budget picture more confusing than is necessary.
 What follows is an example of a client with an uneven income, but this general strategy can be tailored for any of the aforementioned situations.